What is HIDS or Host Intrusion Detection System?

 Log file protection features that are built into this utility include encryption in transit and storage, and folder and file checksum monitoring.
 You can forward log messages and backup or archive entire folders and files.
 So, the log file management and integrity features of this tool are exceptional.

 The tool will constantly monitor your log files, including those that are still open for new records.
 You don’t have to issue queries manually, because the Security Event Manager will raise alerts automatically whenever a warning condition is detected.
-There is also an analysis tool within the package that enables you to performs manual checks on data integrity and spot intrusion with a human eye.
+There is also an analysis tool within the package that enables you to perform manual checks on data integrity and spot intrusion with a human eye.